VatsalPatel16/leetcode-solutions/README.md

 - `Problem121_BestTimeToBuyAndSellStock.java`
 - `Problem217_ContainsDuplicate.java`

-This format ensures clarity by keeping the problem ID and name recognizable while adhering to Java's class naming rules.
+This format ensures clarity by keeping the problem ID and name recognizable.

 ---